 8. Use Dead Time Effectively

-Dead time refers to periods when you are waiting for something to happen, such as waiting for a meeting to start, or set this time effectively by completing small tasks such as responding to emails or making phone calls.
-This will help you maximize your time and prevent idle time.
+Dead time refers to periods when you are waiting — such as before a meeting begins.
+Use this time efficiently by completing small tasks such as responding to emails or making phone calls.
+This will help you maximize your time and reduce idle moments.

 9. Learn to Say No